jncfa/SHT1xController/README.md

 It allows temperature measurements both in Celsius and Fahrenheit degrees, as well as humidity (in percentage).

 This library is an expansion of the SHT1x controller provided by [Sparkfun](https://github.com/sparkfun/SHT15_Breakout).
-By taping into the status register of the sensor, you now have to ability select measurement resolution (supporting 8/12/14 bits data measurements) for increased precision or speed, and even use the sensor's internal heater in the measurements.
+By taping into the status register of the sensor, you now have the ability to switch measurement resolution (supporting 8/12/14 bits data measurements) for increased precision or speed, and even use the sensor's internal heater in the measurements.
 It also contains an optional CRC-8 checksum calculation to verify data integrity (It's active by default, read below to find out how to disable this feature).

 Using preprocessor directives, you can enable/disable some procedures available in the class: